kauri-io/Content/java/installing-and-setting-up-Pantheon.md

 * [Building from source](http://docs.pantheon.pegasys.tech/en/stable/Installation/Build-From-Source/)  (External documentation link)
 For Source install, [skip to this section](#build-from-source).

 > **Requirements**: For both of these methods, Pantheon needs the Java JDK to be previously installed on your machine.
-To be prepared for future versions of Pantheon, it is recommended to have Java JDK 11+ installed.
+Current versions of Pantheon require Java JDK 11+ to be installed.

 ### Binary install

-Remember to have 4GB RAM if running a private network, and 8GB of RAM if running mainnet or a public test network and at least 2TB for the full blockchain mainnet archive sync.
+Remember to have 4GB RAM if running a private network, and [review further requirements](http://docs.pantheon.pegasys.tech/en/stable/Installation/Overview/#disk-space-and-ram-requirements) for other installation types.

 1. Download the Pantheon binaries](https://bintray.com/consensys/pegasys-repo/pantheon/_latestVersion#files).